Septias/better-ilias/README.md

-This tool is still in pre-release so it only works with the approriat setup - which is documented nowhere.

 # BetterIlias
 A tool for better interaction with the managment-website from Albert-Ludwigs-Universität Freiburg.

 ## Features
 * interatact with ilias through a nice frontend which doesn't need 2sec to load